TedgeMC/.github/profile/README.md

 and there's also ways to reduce that time.
 Not sure what causes it in Fabric API, but none of my software builds that long.
 <h6>* true, (Neo)Forge is enormously worse at it.</h6>
 <br/><br/>
 Of course not all Fabric maintainers use AI.
-Most probably aren't.
+Most probably don't.
 <br/><br/><br/><br/>
 ###### If you see any issues in here, dm me on discord or make me an issue on the TedgeMC/.github repository.
 Thanks